The Learning Centre:

 TIP #1: Ask about pre-payment privileges.

 The more interest rates rise, the bigger portion of your monthly mortgage payments will go toward the interest versus the principal.
-This is where pre-payment privileges can help you conquer the interest curve, faster.
+Pre-payment privileges can help you pay down your mortgage faster.

 What exactly are pre-payment privileges?